 Communities across Louisiana are working each and every day to become more livable for residents of all ages.

-Here in Louisiana, we are excited about the work that the Community Challenge Grants are supporting in 2018.
+Here in Louisiana, we are excited about the work that the Community Challenge Grants are supporting this year.

 Funds will help establish a community orchard and garden to be used as a gathering space for events and green infrastructure demonstration projects.

 This project will help to create a more vibrant main street through accessible outdoor seating for four public gathering spaces, picnic tables that allow wheelchair access, and ADA-compliant benches.